 Though Apple's iPhone and iTunes music business is profitable in its own right, Apple's venture into these product areas was based on a strategy of using the music business to help boost the appeal of Apple's computing business.

-Apple used iPad, iTunes, iPhone, and (very important at the time) iPod to reinforce and re-invigorate the Apple brand personality.
+Apple is using iPad, iTunes, iPhone, and (very important at the time) iPod to reinforce and re-invigorate the Apple brand personality.
 At the same time, these product initiatives are growing a highly relevant, appealing brand image in the minds of consumer segments that Apple has not previously reached.

 In a so-called iPod halo effect, Apple hoped that the popularity of iPod and iTunes among these new groups of customers would cause these segments to be interested in Apple's computer products.
 This does seem to have happened.
 Since the take-off of the iPod there has been a dramatic rise in Apple's computer sales and market share.

 A couple of years ago, Apple's aspirations for the iPod halo effect was was highlighted most strongly when it used the slogan "from the creators of iPod" in its promotion of iMac G5 computers.
 In this instance, the Apple brand came full-circle - having been built into a branding system that originates in the personal computer market, then leveraged into the consumer electronics market, and then back into the consumer personal computer market.

-From mid-2012 onwards, OS X (now macOS) incorporated many small changes to the Mac user interface that make the Mac's style of use much more like the iPad and iOS.
+The mid-2012 Mountain Lion version of OS X incorporated many small changes to the Mac user interface that make the Mac's style of use much more like the iPad and iOS.
 By introducing such changes (which have frustrated some long-term Mac users), Apple has clearly decided that greater volumes of Apple Mac can be sold through selling to iPad (or iPhone) users than can be generated by upgrade sales to long-term Mac users.